Margaux Appellation

 Château du Tertre - 5th Classified Growth

 Margaux wines are elegant and complex red wines that pair well with many dishes.
-They go well with grilled, braised or roasted red meats, game meat and perfectly complement roasted chicken and dishes prepared with truffle.
+They go well with grilled, braised or roasted red meats, game meat, and perfectly complement roasted chicken and dishes prepared with truffles.

 Here are some food and wine pairings for Margaux wines:

-* Roasted meats: beef tenderloin, Pauillac milk-fed lamb or roasted duck with foie gras.
-Their finesse and structure balance with the tenderness of the meat.
+* Roasted meats: beef fillet, Pauillac milk-fed lamb or roasted duck with foie gras.
+Their finesse and structure balance perfectly with the tenderness of the meat.

 * Mushroom-based dishes, such as wild mushroom risotto, blanquette of veal with morels or sweetbreads with porcini mushrooms.
-The mushrooms will echo the earthy aromas of the red wine.
+The mushrooms will complement the earthy aromas of the red wine.

-* Margaux wines are among the rare wines that can also pair with fish provided it is cooked with a sauce, such as lamprey à la bordelaise.
+* Margaux wines are among the rare wines that can also be paired with fish, provided it is cooked with a sauce, such as lamprey à la bordelaise.

-* Finally, Margaux appellation wines pair perfectly with mature cheeses with bold character: such as Comté, farmhouse Saint-Nectaire, Brillat-savarin (with or without truffles) and aged cheddar.
-The complexity of the red wine's aromas will match the richness and flavors of the cheese.
+* Finally, Margaux appellation wines pair perfectly with mature cheeses with strong character: such as Comté, farmhouse Saint-Nectaire, Brillat-savarin (with or without truffles) and aged cheddar.
+The complexity of the red wine's aromas will harmonize with the richness and flavors of the cheese.

-The châteaux of the appellation are the following: Château Marquis d'Alesme, Château Labegorce, Château Lascombes, Château Giscours, Château Marquis de Terme, Château Boyd Cantenac, Château Cantenac Brown, Château Malescot Saint Exupery, Château d'Issan, Château Rauzan Segla, Château Siran, Château Dauzac, Château du Tertre, Château Prieure Lichine, Château Rauzan Gassies, Pavillon Rouge du Château Margaux, Château Palmer, Château Margaux,...
+The châteaux of the appellation are as follows: Château Marquis d'Alesme, Château Labegorce, Château Lascombes, Château Giscours, Château Marquis de Terme, Château Boyd Cantenac, Château Cantenac Brown, Château Malescot Saint Exupery, Château d'Issan, Château Rauzan Segla, Château Siran, Château Dauzac, Château du Tertre, Château Prieure Lichine, Château Rauzan Gassies, Pavillon Rouge du Château Margaux, Château Palmer, Château Margaux,...